 Don't forget to include a table of contents, as well.
 It will come in handy as your clients and sales team navigate your business proposal.
 Your table of contents lets clients know what information is included in your proposal and where they can find it.
 If you're sending your proposal digitally, you can even include links in your table of contents so clients can immediately click through to the sections they need.

-Rather than diving directly into your proposal, it's advisable that you include an introductory cover letter.
-This section should be friendly, engaging, and free of industry jargon as you provide prospective clients and decision-makers with a general overview of your company and why you stand out in your field.
+Rather than diving directly into your proposal, it's advisable that you include an introduction.
+This section should be friendly, engaging, and free of industry jargon as you provide prospective clients and decision-makers an overview of the goal of the proposed project.
+Outline how this project will benefit your customer.

 While you provided a brief look at who your company is in your cover letter, your "about us" section is a space to dive deep into your unique story and mission.
 Run through your company's history, including important milestones.
-You want potential customers to have a clear understanding of who you are as a business and get to know team members they could be working with.
+You want potential customers to have a clear understanding of who you are as a business and get to know your outstanding team members.

 Testimonials from current or former clients are an effective way to sell a new client on your services or products.
 According to studies, 72% of customers say reading positive reviews, real-life case studies, and testimonials can increase their trust in a business that they're just getting to know.
 Make an impact with your business proposal by including comments from clients you've already worked with and success stories for other businesses.